peteroupc/peteroupc.github.io/bernsupp.md

 Then its _coin-flipping degree_ (Wästlund 1999)[^17] is the smallest value of $n$ such that $p$'s Bernstein coefficients of degree $n$ lie in the closed unit interval. [^18]   \(This is broader than the use of the term in Wästlund, where a polynomial can have a coin-flipping degree only if its "power" coefficients are integers.)

-In some cases, there are upper bounds on this coin-flipping degree.
+The following results give upper bounds on this coin-flipping degree.

 Suppose $p$ is in Bernstein form of degree $m$ with Bernstein coefficients $b_0, ..., b_m$.
 Then: